2017 World Series: Game 5

 Kershaw and Keuchel started Game 5, in a rematch of the opening game of the series.
 Forsythe singled in two runs off of Keuchel in the first inning to put the Dodgers up early.
 A third run scored on a throwing error by Gurriel.
-Barnes singled in the fourth to score Forsythe.
+Barnes singled in the fourth to score Forsythe to put the Dodgers up.
 Keuchel pitched 3 2/3 innings for the Astros, allowing five hits and four runs (three earned).
 The Astros scored their first run with an RBI double by Correa in the bottom of the fourth inning, followed by a three-run home run by Gurriel to tie the game.
-Bellinger hit a three-run home run off of Collin McHugh in the top of the fifth to put the Dodgers back on top only for Altuve to hit his own three-run home run in the bottom of the inning off Maeda to tie it back up.
+Bellinger hit a three-run home run off of Collin McHugh in the top of the fifth to put the Dodgers back on top only for Altuve to hit his own three-run home run in the bottom of the inning off Kenta Maeda to tie it back up.
 Kershaw pitched 4 2/3 innings and allowed six runs on four hits and three walks.

-A triple by Bellinger on a line drive that Springer missed on a dive in the seventh inning off of Peacock scored Hernández from first base.
+Justin Turner led off the top of the seventh with a double.
+Hernandez attempted to bunt Turner over to third, but Turner was thrown out by Astro reliever Brad Peacock.
+Bellinger then hit a line drive triple that Springer narrowly missed on a dive to score Hernandez from first.
 In the bottom of the seventh inning, Springer hit a home run off the first pitch he saw off of Morrow, who was pitching for the third consecutive day, to tie the game.
-Bregman scored on a double by Altuve to put the Astros ahead for the first time in the game, and then Correa hit a two-run home run to extend the lead.
-Seager doubled in a run in the top of the eighth inning, but McCann hit a home run in the bottom of the inning.
+Bregman hit a broken-bat single and then scored on a double by Altuve to put the Astros ahead for the first time in the game.
+Altuve moved to third on a wild pitch, and then Correa hit a two-run home run to extend the lead.
+Seager doubled in a run in the top of the eighth inning to cut the lead to two, but McCann hit a home run in the bottom of the inning to re-extend the lead to three runs.
 That was the 21st home run of the series, tying the record set in the 2002 World Series.
-Puig broke the record with a two-run home run in the top of the ninth inning.
-Down to their last strike, Chris Taylor drove in Barnes to tie the game with a single.
+The Dodgers came back to tie it in the ninth.
+Puig broke the record with a two-run home run with Bellinger on first in the top of the ninth inning to make it a one-run game.
+Austin Barnes doubled with two outs, and Chris Taylor, down to his last strike, drove in Barnes to tie the game with a single.
+Dodgers' closer Kenley Jansen entered into the game in the bottom of the ninth and survived a two-out double to Gurriel and the game went into extra innings.